nishchitbh/firesurf/README.md

    - It also maintains a chat history to provide context for future interactions.

 3. **Model Management (`model_manager.py`):**
-   - This file sets up the language models (Llama-3.3-70B-Instruct and Gemini) and their respective APIs.
+   - This file sets up the Google Gemini language model and its API.
    - It configures a ReAct agent using a prompt defined in `prompts.py`.
+The prompt is loaded from the langchain hub and the template is set from the prompts.py file.
    - It also defines the tools that the agent can use, which are defined in `tools.py`.
-   -  The available models are printed to the console, and the user is prompted to choose one by index.

 4. **Prompt Template (`prompts.py`):**
     - This file contains the prompt template used by the ReAct agent.
 It instructs the agent on how to behave, use tools, and follow a specific format for its responses.